-1. The commercial invoice must include the following statement:
+- 1. The commercial invoice must include the following statement: - i.
+Goods Made in the USA -- "HTS 9801.00.1045" - ii.

-- ii.
 Goods NOT made in the USA -- "HTS 9801.00.2500" - The commercial invoice must list items individually and include the fair market value of the item based on its present condition for customs purposes only. - 3.
-Please reference original Rice Lake commercial invoice number and date item was purchased if applicable. - 4.
-Please note that failure to follow these procedures may cause delay and possible reduction in your refund. - Please be advised that you may qualify for a refund of your duties and should contact your local customs authority for instructions and forms.
+Please reference original Rice Lake commercial invoice number and date item was purchased if applicable. - Please note that failure to follow these procedures may cause delay and possible reduction in your refund. - 5.
+Please be advised that you may qualify for a refund of your duties and should contact your local customs authority for instructions and forms.